My Story: Hosting

 She is beyond the age of adoption, but I have decided to commit to her.
 I choose to love her as my own, in whatever capacity I can.
 I choose to be her American mother, and have been able to share our story through Listen to Your Mother.

-Sunshine decided to stay in her country because of connections she has there, and I agreed that this was the very best thing for her.
+Sunshine decided to stay in her country because of connections she has there, and I agree that this was the very best thing for her.
 But I am no less of a mother to her.
 I am her first call for all things terrible and exciting.
 Little Man and I were able to travel to see her in September 2015, and we met her half-sisters and her grandmother, who showered us with love.
 She told us the greatest gift she ever could have received was to meet her American grandson in person.

 We spent a year and a half in our new normal, and I went back again for another interview trip in the fall of 2015.
 Sunshine told me it was time—I should pick another child to bring for hosting since she wouldn’t be able to visit in the near future.
 Little did she know that on the first day of the trip I had met Peter Pan.
 This sweet, quirky boy whispered his truths straight to my heart, and I knew that he needed to come for Christmas.
 We hosted him Christmas 2015, and he turned out to be a nerd who spoke the same sarcasm as the rest of us.
 He was about to age out, so I offered him a student visa, but he changed his mind and we mourned the loss and his choices, even as we understood why he made them.
 He chose to visit us one additional time, and we invested without expectations.
 Love is love, and that is what we offer.
 He has since chosen to go his own way, but I know that he will always carry this truth with him: he was wanted, he was valued, and he was loved.
 Perhaps someday we will see how that has changed him; perhaps we never will.
 It doesn’t matter, because this isn’t about results or happy endings or our own comfort.

 And I know that our family and our definition of it will continue to expand.
 In October 2016, Sunshine and her fiance had my first little grandbaby–Pumpkin!
-I travel to Latvia to snuggle and love on this new dear baby.
+I traveled to Latvia to snuggle and love on this new dear baby.

 I never thought that this journey into hosting would bring me to a new home, a home that spans an ocean.
 I never thought that in loving orphans I would find myself in a family.
 I never thought that by opening my heart to this, I would feel so much pain, so much joy, so much love.